 This year I have two going off to primary school so I thought a list of my top back to school shopping tips might be useful to some other parents with school going kids, especially if it’s the first time!

 Luckily in my kids’ school, we can buy the crest to sew onto generic uniforms meaning it cuts down cost big time.
 Unfortunately, some schools don’t have this option or as I noticed don’t tell parents of new pupils due to start which is both a pity and sly in my opinion.
-So do make sure to double check.
+So do make sure to double-check.

 M&S do 20% off uniforms every year usually around the month of July.
-Tesco are another brand I’ve heard is good for uniforms but I haven’t personally tries yet.
+Tesco is another brand I’ve heard is good for uniforms but I haven’t personally tries yet.
 Also if you have a few kids and want to be able to pass down some items so if you can afford it, get the higher cotton and quality uniforms so they last.

 For socks and tights Pennys or the likes do the job for us.